top of page

 A Bit About Me

-I am a postdoc at the University of Kent's Department of Psychology, funded by the Leverhulme Trust, as part of the Multidimensional Trust in Moral Machines team.
-There I research the social epistemology of AI and how AI fits into our existing concept of trust.
+Previously I was a postdoc at the University of Kent's Department of Psychology, funded by the Leverhulme Trust, as part of the Multidimensional Trust in Moral Machines team.
+There I researched the social epistemology of AI and how AI fits into our existing concept of trust.

 My CV